joeax/svidget/README.md

 > Svidget is currently under active development.
 Although it is functionally complete and stable, expect issues.
 I am currently rewriting all the tests, finalizing the documentation, and working on some demos.
 Check here often for updates.

 ###Download
-Download the latest stable builds from the `releases` folder.
+Download the latest stable builds from the `dist` folder.

 ###Using